 Eas Dubh (Ee-as Doo) - or “Black Waterfall” - will test the skills of an intermediate rider.
 Catch your breath at the top and admire the stunning views before descending the Kelpie Staircase – a steep stone-pitched section that’s not for the faint-hearted!
 Glimpse the waterfall on your left as you dance through the tight switchbacks of the Birling Bogills and fire round to the start of the Cannonball Run.

 Shoot down the fast-flowing, swoopy singletrack of the Cannonball Run: enter The Breech, then the Full Bore section, and keep your sights on the exit as you gun it round Recoil – a huge, bermed corner that is guaranteed to raise smiles all round!
 After the Recoil, bear right onto the forest road and follow it to the top of the The Runway.

 When it’s time to land, head for The Runway.
 This is an orange-graded feature packed, fast-flowing freeride-style descent, designed so beginners can roll the jumps and experienced riders can take off!

 Experience Turbulence as you drop in, feel the speed through the Corkscrew and explode out of The Bombhole before lining up for the Final Approach.

 Littered with berms, jumps, stone drop-off and tabletops, the Fun Park's guaranteed to satisfy those who prefer airtime!
 If it is your first time, please look at the features before riding them.

 Please note: this is a quiet forest, but is sometimes busy with timber traffic.
 Ride expecting to meet other forest users and be prepared to meet and greet along the way.

-Summer opening hours are 7.30am - 9.00pm.
+From Monday 28th October the car park will close at 6pm.
 There is a designated disabled car parking space beside the toilet block.
 Further information is provided on the information board in the car park.
 See how to get there.